Current phd Students

-Amin Alsaden is a second year PhD student.
+Amin Alsaden is a third year PhD student.
 His research interests include the role of politics in determining forms of architectural modernism in non-western contexts; civic and cultural developments, institutions, and their historiography; and museology and the social, cultural and cognitive role of architecture in relation to artistic and curatorial practices.
 Amin's dissertation will focus on salient cultural buildings in Baghdad around and following the mid-twentieth century, a period that witnessed unprecedented intellectual and artistic growth and multifaceted novel cultural production.

 Amin holds a Masters in Architecture from Princeton University and a Bachelor in Architecture, and a Minor in Interior Design, from the American University of Sharjah.
 He has worked at various architectural practices, most recently at OMA and MVRDV in the Netherlands, where his experience involved large scale urban proposals and high-rise buildings, as well as cultural projects including art districts, museums, and exhibition design.

 Lara Belkind is a PhD candidate and holds joint Master’s degrees in Architecture and Urban Planning from the GSD.
 Her dissertation examines emerging urban constellations facilitated by high speed networks – focusing on infrastructure as a site of conflict and negotiation in the Paris region.